pizzazombie/api-football/README.md

 or use this link for cloning in your IDE.

 ## Usage
+Request to dashboard needs and api-football token, so application uses mine, token configured
+in application.properties file, you can use your own.
+But be attentive, the number of requests to api-football is limited by your account plan
 ### Running
 You can build and run application directly in your IDE or by gradle and jdk through that steps: